Southern Newfoundland 2019

 Included: Accommodation, transportation, whale watching excursion(s), snacks and water during the day.

-Not Included: International airfare, meals, items of personal nature, gratuities, laundry, anything not listed as included.
+Not Included: International airfare, all meals, items of personal nature, gratuities, laundry, travel insurance, anything not listed as included.

 Day One Events: You will be landing in the morning at St.John's Airport (YYT), this will give us the afternoon to visit the most Eastern point of Canada.
 Cape Spear offers some great photographic opportunities, with a stark white lighthouse, that pierces a sky swirling with seabirds atop a craggy headland.
 Cape Spear Lighthouse is the oldest surviving lighthouse in Newfoundland and Labrador, offering a glimpse into the lives of 19th century lighthouse keepers and their families.
 From the craggy cliffs, you will overlook a vast expanse of indigo ocean where you may be able to watch an iceberg glide by, or perhaps view a misty spout from a humpback whale.
 We will be staying in downtown St.John's this evening.